utsabpanta/fullstack-coding-challenge/README.md

    You can access DynamoDB UI view in `http://localhost:8000/`
 8. HMR/hot reloading is enabled for both frotnend and backend.

+## Troubleshooting Tips
+ - In case you run into any docker related issue, try running
+    ```
+    docker-compose down
+    docker-compose build --no-cache
+    docker-compose up
+    ```

 ### Frontend-specific scripts

 - `npm run lint:frontend`: Lint frontend code